Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-10.md

 29. Which of the following are characteristics of Amazon S3?
 (Select TWO)
     - A. A global file system.
+      [S3 is global in scope but it is not a file system; it’s object storage.]
     - B. An object store.
     - C. A local file store.
     - D. A network file system.